CCI-MOC/hil/docs/network-drivers.md

     vlans = 300, 500-700, 800-950
     ...

+Once HaaS has been started, removing VLANs from this list is *not* supported.
+You may add additional VLANs, but you will have to re-run ``haas-admin db create``.

 # Security

 It is VERY IMPORTANT that you be sure to configure your switches to